RoxJade/nutri-smooth/TESTING.md

 7. As a user, I want the design of the site to be aesthetically appealing with clear navigation and a sense of calm and colour.
     - The site uses a colour palette reminiscent of 'blended smoothie', using colourful pastel's.
 The colour palette is limited to a small variety for a clearer user experience.
-    - The site is easy to navigate around with a clear links in the navbar, repeated at the top and bottom of all pages.
-Many pages contain signposted links to another relevant page.
+    - The site is easy to navigate around with clear links in the navbar, repeated at the top and bottom of all pages.
+Many pages contain signposted links to another relevant page including three links at the bottom of the index page on the 3 feature cards.

 8. As a user I would like to know the breakdown of the nutrition or health benefits in the recipes so I can make informed, healthy choices.
     - User can add the nutritional values or health benefits to their smoothie recipe entries.
     - Users can find the nutritional and health benefits of the recipes on the smoothies page.
 There is a collapsible accordian, ready for the user to click on.
     - Users can access the search function, using keywords relating to the healthy ingredients they desire.
     - Helpful smoothie categories help to indicate possible health and nutritional benefits.

 9. As a returning user, I would like to access all of my added smoothies on my own personal profile.
     - All smoothie recipes added by the user are saved on their personal account profile, ready for the users return.

 10. As a user, I want the option to add minimal information to my smoothie recipes if I wish.
     - As shown in the helper text on the 'add smoothie' form, users do not need to enter sentences, in most cases, single words can be enough.

 11. As a user, I want the option to add lots of information and imagery to my smoothie recipes if I wish.
+    - On the add_smoothie page, users have the opportunity to add macro-nutrient information, health benefits and image links.

 12. As a simple recipe book, I would like the site to be easy and quick to navigate around.
     - Flash messages appear upon submition of any edits/additions/deletions/signin/registration/searches throughout the site to reassure the user, their action was successful.
 13. As a user, I want the site to be responsive, especially for mobile and tablet as I will probably be creating smoothie recipes from a mobile device in the kitchen.